Cold Water Therapy

+Cold Water Therapy, is also known as Cold Water Immersion or Cold Hydrotherapy.
 The method involves intentionally exposing the body to water temperatures below 15°C, in order to achieve therapeutic benefits for the mind and body.

 There are multiple ways in which you can practice cold water therapy; ice baths, cold showers and open water swimming are all forms of popular methods.